ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Use and extend the same AIF specific data model AIF-OSCORE-GROUPCOMM defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.

 * Revised Client-AS interaction, based on the used AIF specific data model.

+* Categorized operations at the Group Manager as required and optional to support.

 * Added status parameter 'gid_reuse', on reassigning OSCORE Group IDs upon group rekeying.